urology_health

 How is Interstitial Cystitis Diagnosed?

 No test can definitively determine whether interstitial cystitis is or is not present.
-Dr. Tapscott will determine whether the patient’s symptoms are consistent with IC, and will then order routine examinations to ensure that other health issues are not causing these symptoms.
+Our providers will determine whether the patient’s symptoms are consistent with IC, and will then order routine examinations to ensure that other health issues are not causing these symptoms.
 A physical and neurological evaluation may also be performed.
 The physical exam will consist of an assessment of the abdomen and organs in the pelvic area.
 The neurological exam will be performed to rule out any potential mental health or anxiety disorders that could be causing the patient’s symptoms.

 How is Interstitial Cystitis Treated?